material-components/material-components-web/packages/mdc-chips/README.md

-`hasClass(className: string) => boolean` | Returns whether the chip set element has the given class `registerInteractionHandler(evtType, handler) => void` | Registers an event handler on the root element for a given event `deregisterInteractionHandler(evtType, handler) => void` | Deregisters an event handler on the root element for a given event
+`hasClass(className: string) => boolean` | Returns whether the chip set element has the given class `registerInteractionHandler(evtType, handler) => void` | Registers an event handler on the root element for a given event `deregisterInteractionHandler(evtType, handler) => void` | Deregisters an event handler on the root element for a given event `createChip(text: string, leadingIcon: Element, trailingIcon: Element) => Element` | Returns a chip element with the given text, leading icon, and trailing icon
+`appendChild(el: Element) => void` | Appends the given element as a child of the root element

 ### Foundations: `MDCChipFoundation` and `MDCChipSetFoundation`